-To begin understanding these organizations in more detail, we looked at over 50 academic and business articles, reports, and books for this literature review.
+To begin understanding these organizations in more detail, we looked at more than 50 academic and business articles, reports, and books for this literature review.

-It may not come as a surprise that academic literature is not flooded with research on the concept of “responsive organizations.”
+It may not come as a surprise that academic literature isn't flooded with research on the concept of “responsive organizations.”
 However, the concept has loosely been described throughout popular press and the foundational ideas have been rigorously studied.
-We looked at any concept we thought would help us uncover what makes an organization responsive (e.g., agility, decision-making, engagement, motivation, rewards, learning, empowerment, technology, performance management).
+We looked at any concept we thought would help us uncover what makes an organization responsive (i.e., agility, decision-making, engagement, motivation, rewards, learning, empowerment, technology, performance management).

-In reviewing the literature, we uncovered five themes of responsive organizations:
+In reviewing the literature, we uncovered 5 themes of responsive organizations:

 Structure is still needed, but rigidity won’t work

-There is a general agreement that traditional hierarchical structures are barriers for organizations wanting to be more responsive.
-These organizational structures were set up to address efficiency – as if humans would always just make widgets on an assembly line.
-However, work is no longer done in a linear manner and efficiency limits responsivity (to customers, changing market conditions, new technology, etc.).
-The modern world of work requires a network of individuals and teams that balances stability and flexibility.
+There's a general agreement that traditional hierarchical structures are barriers for organizations wanting to be more responsive.
+These organizational structures were set up to address efficiency – as though humans would always just make widgets on an assembly line.
+However, work is no longer done in a linear manner and efficiency limits responsivity – to customers, changing market conditions, new technology, etc. The modern world of work requires a network of individuals and teams that balances stability and flexibility.

-More specifically, responsive organizations remove layers, opting for flat, more networked, team-based structures.
-Working in a network enables businesses to organize around what matters most (e.g., specific challenges, products, knowledge, customers, markets) and to remove traditional notions of control and authority.
-Yes, there are some decisions that should be made by leaders and within a centralized structure, but by in large, there is a lot more opportunity for the employees who are doing the work on the front lines to identify problems and take action on solutions.
+More specifically, responsive organizations remove layers – opting for flat, more networked, team-based structures.
+Working in a network enables businesses to organize around what matters most (i.e., specific challenges, products, knowledge, customers, markets) and to remove traditional notions of control and authority.
+Yes, there are some decisions that should be made by leaders and within a centralized structure but, by in large, there's a lot more opportunity for the employees who are doing the work on the frontlines to identify problems and take action on solutions.

-Regardless of the actual structure, the key point is that old models that primarily emphasize command-and-control operations will become increasingly less effective in the future.
-Instead, organizations have to provide enough structure to direct work, but be flexible enough to evolve in real-time.
+Regardless of the actual structure, the key point is that old models which primarily emphasize command-and-control operations will become increasingly less effective in the future.
+Instead, organizations have to provide enough structure to direct work but be flexible enough to evolve in real-time.
 This idea of flexible, network-based organizational structure is central to the idea of the responsive organization.

-Authority and power can’t be held by the few
+Authority & power can’t be held by the few

 One of the key benefits of more network-based, flexible structures is the ability to facilitate decentralized decision-making and shared leadership.
 In traditional models, authority is held by the few and decisions trickle down to workers lower in the hierarchy in a (slow) process.
 Responsive organizations recognize that power can no longer be held just by the few and embrace the idea of shared leadership.
 Power – the authority to make decisions and to act on behalf of the organization – has to be pushed down to the people closest to the challenges being solved.

 Responsive organizations trust their employees and provide the psychological safety necessary for employees to know they won’t be punished if they act – in good faith – on behalf of the organization.
-This is critical, because evidence suggests that when employees feel trusted, it positively impacts performance and these employees are more likely to make extra effort outside of their role.2
+This is critical.
+Evidence suggests that, when employees feel trusted, it positively impacts performance and these employees are more likely to make extra effort outside of their role.2

 Decentralized decision-making and sharing authority are more than simply telling employees they can make their own decisions.
 Responsive organizations create cultures that value entrepreneurialism and encourage – even reward – employees for coming up with solutions.